Minor issues on this website are caused by the (unfortunately) discontinued Serif

 A significant portion of the photos on this site were taken by myself, mostly from

 borrowed equipment.
-Since these photos were captured in the late 1990s, their resolution
+Since many of these photos were captured in the late 1990s, their

-and quality are relatively low.
-I might retake these photos when time allows.
-Any
+resolution and quality are relatively low.
+I might retake these photos when time

 Full permission was obtained for the use of the other photos on this site.
 However,